jhpyle/docassemble/_docs/docker.md

 corrupted if [PostgreSQL] is not gracefully shut down.
-To facilitate [data storage] (more on this later), **docassemble** backs up your data during the shutdown process and restores from that backup during the initialization process.
-If the shutdown process is interrupted, your data may be left in an inconsistent state and there may be errors during later initialization.
+To facilitate [data storage] (more on this later), **docassemble** backs up your data during the shutdown process and restores from that backup during the startup process.
+If the shutdown process is interrupted, your data may be left in an inconsistent state.
+As a safety measure, if the **docassemble** startup process detects that the previous shutdown process was interrupted, it will not attempt to restore data from [data storage], and it will resume using the working files it had been using before the last shutdown.

 To see a list of stopped containers, run `docker ps -a`.
 To remove a container, run `docker rm <containerid>`.